Code-Institute-Submissions/csfree87-portfolio2_MayResub/README.md

     -   #### Typography
         -   The Schoolbell font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Schoolbell is a fun, quirky font used for appropriate styling for a Harry Potter quiz.
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
-It is also relavant to the theme of the site.
+It is also relevant to the theme of the site.

 ## Features